Synthetic Carbohydrate Receptors with Medical Applications

 - A biomimetic receptor for glucose.
 R. A. Tromans, T. S. Carter, L. Chabanne, M. P. Crump, H. Li, J. V. Matlock, M. G. Orchard, A. P. Davis, Nature Chem.
 2019, 11, DOI: 10.1038/s41557-018-0155-z .
 Biomimetic carbohydrate recognition.
 A. P. Davis, Chem.
 Soc.
 Rev. 2020, 49, 2531-2545, DOI: 10.1039/c1039cs00391f.

 Applicants must have obtained, or be about to obtain, a First or Upper Second Class UK first degree, or the equivalent qualifications gained outside the UK, in an appropriate area of science or technology.
 To make a formal application, follow the ’Start a new application’ link on this page: http://www.bristol.ac.uk/study/postgraduate/apply/.
+Please select Chemistry (PhD) on the Programme Choice page.
+You will be prompted to enter details of the studentship in the Funding and Research Details sections of the form.
 We encourage you to make an informal enquiry to Prof Davis (Anthony.Davis@bristol.ac.uk) if you have any queries or would like to discuss projects.

-A full studentship will cover UK/EU tuition fees, a training support fee and a stipend (£14,777 p.a. for 2018/19, updated each year) for 3 years and 6 months.
-Applicants who are classed as Overseas for tuition fee purposes may be considered if they can supply the difference between UK/EU and Overseas fees.
+A full studentship will cover UK tuition fees, a training support fee and a stipend at standard EPSRC rates for 3 years and 6 months.
+Applicants who are classed as Overseas for tuition fee purposes may be considered if they can supply the difference between UK and Overseas fees.